 6.Behavioral Patterns: Establishing a pattern of behavior by the accused that indicates a sustained effort to instigate or harass the victim can be critical.
 This may involve examining past interactions and incidents, which requires thorough investigation and corroboration from multiple sources.

 7.Legal Interpretations: The varying interpretations of what constitutes “instigation” or “abetment” under different factual circumstances can pose a challenge.
-Legal precedents and the subjective nature of judicial interpretation mean that each case must be carefully analyzed to fit within the legal definitions provided by Section 306 IPC.
+Legal precedents and the subjective nature of judicial interpretation mean that each case must be carefully analyzed to fit within the legal definition provided by Section 108 BNS.

 8.Delay in Reporting: There can be delays in reporting the suicide and the alleged abetment, which can lead to loss of crucial evidence.
 Timely investigation is essential, but often, by the time the case is reported, key evidence may be compromised or lost.
 This delay can hinder proving that the accused was a person guilty of abetment, as per the definition of abetment.